Even for those who are experienced in design and imagery, vibrance vs saturation can be confusing.

 On the other hand, if we were to turn down the saturation of this photo, all the colors would appear dull.

-Because it makes global adjustments to the intensities of every color, even small changes in saturation can dramatically change an image.
+Because it makes overall adjustments to the intensities of every color, even small changes in saturation can dramatically change an image.
 It’s important to be mindful of how you want the picture to appear — and make your adjustments based on the image look you’re going for.

 What is vibrance?